Need-Based Financial Aid

 Never assume your family will not be eligible for need-based financial aid.
 Many families are pleasantly surprised by offers of assistance from Viterbo.
 The only way to know for sure whether or not you are eligible for need-based financial aid is to submit the FAFSA.

-If you and/or your parent have unusual circumstances, which could affect your ability to contribute to college expenses, you may qualify for a re-evaluation of your need-based eligibility.
+If you and/or your parent have unusual circumstances which could affect your ability to contribute to college expenses, you may qualify for a re-evaluation of eligibility.
 Unusual circumstances include, but are not limited to the following:

-- Medical expenses not covered by insurance (including health insurance premiums)
+- Paid out-of-pocket medical expenses not covered by insurance of at least $5000